awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-runcommand.md

 ```

 **Note**
-SSM documents currently don't support references to `SecureString` parameters\.
+SSM documents don't support references to `SecureString` parameters\.
 This means that to use `SecureString` parameters with, for example, Run Command, you have to retrieve the parameter value before passing it to Run Command, as shown in the following examples\.

 ```
 value=$(aws ssm get-parameters --names parameter-name --with-decryption)